Please confirm topic selection

 • embolism is caused by droplets of bone marrow fat released into venous system

-• metabolic theory
+• biochemical theory

 • Diagnosis Criteria